overview

-UCCS offers a Master of Arts in Special Education program within the COE Department of Teaching & Learning.
-This Special Education graduate program centers on innovative and inclusive education.
+Build inclusive classroom environments where students have access to learning opportunities, tools, and community support to promote positive outcomes.
+The Master of Arts in Special Education program is focused on innovative and inclusive education.
 We promote high expectations to ensure that all children are welcomed into the general education classroom.
+You’ll graduate ready to make an impact in your classroom.

 Master of Arts in Special Education